 When it comes to dental restorations you have different options - fillings, indirect fillings such as Onlays 4, inlays as well as dental crowns, partial crowns, bridges, and so on.
 Fillings, Onlays and Inlays have a similar purpose - repair cracked or fractured teeth that are not damaged enough for crowns or implants.
 But let's see their differences.

 Amalgam and composite resin are some of the most frequently used tooth fillings materials.
 They can be done in a single visit.
 They are strong and do the job.
 They are the least expensive materials initially but as the years go by the filling will wear out and have to be replaced.
 Fillings can only be replaced so many times before you've lost so much tooth structure that you'd have to crown the tooth.

 Dental Onlays are a type of indirect filling that has a similar size and shape to silver fillings but the process of making them is more like making a crown.
 That's because Onlays are custom-crafted in a dental laboratory to precisely fit your tooth which is why the process might be longer.
-However, today most dentists use CEREC system that allows same-day services.
+However, today most dentists use CEREC system that allows same-day services like same-day dental crowns.
 Onlays are more expensive in the short run than traditional fillings.
 On the other hand, this indirect restoration may be less expensive in the long run because Onlays and Inlays are more durable, they won't have to be replaced as often and they may reduce the need for a crown in the future.